 “My time at Danbury was amazing.
 I developed a lot as a player and even more as a person.
 I made some great friendships and got to work with coaches who tirelessly guided my development.
 I chose New England College because I fell in love with the atmosphere and campus.
 I will get to play in a great conference with top-notch competition.
 I cannot wait to start this new journey and give it my best!” said Webber.

 Head coach Kevin Cunningham commented, “Dylan epitomizes what junior hockey should be all about.
 He was a very good high school player who bet on himself by playing junior hockey.
 He worked tirelessly on his game and continued to develop throughout his entire time in Danbury.
 Dylan played a huge role in our program the past two years and has earned this opportunity to continue his academic and hockey careers at New England College.
 I am certain that he will work his rear end off and earn the respect and trust of his teammates and coaching staff just like he did here in Danbury.
 I am trilled for Dylan and his family that he has earned this opportunity.”

-Webber is the sixth Danbury NA3HL player to make a commitment to a NCAA Division III college during the past two seasons.
+Webber is the fifth Danbury NA3HL player to make a commitment to a NCAA Division III college during the past two seasons.
 He joins Cope, who will attend Nichols College, and future NEC teammates Madzey and Lekof as players making NCAA commitments this season.
 They join Jake Oldham who committed to the University of Alabama, an ACHA Division I level program, as 2020-21 Jr Hat Tricks players who are college-bound in the fall.